Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 CodeDeploy’s tight integration with EC2 and support for lifecycle hooks enabled controlled, phased rollouts that minimized risk and improved deployment confidence.

-///

 ### Pipeline Automation with AWS CodePipeline
+AWS CodePipeline was configured to automate the entire CI/CD process by integrating GitHub, AWS CodeBuild, and AWS CodeDeploy into a cohesive workflow.
+The pipeline continuously monitors the master branch in GitHub using webhook triggers, enabling near real-time execution whenever new code is pushed.
+This ensures that updates are automatically built, tested, and deployed with minimal manual intervention.

+Upon detecting a change, the pipeline begins with the Source stage, retrieving the latest code from GitHub.
+It then moves to the Build stage, where AWS CodeBuild compiles and packages the application.
+Operating in Superseded mode, the pipeline processes only the most recent revision, avoiding redundant builds and conserving resources.
+IAM roles are automatically provisioned to grant secure, scoped permissions to each service, reinforcing both automation and security.

+In the final stage, AWS CodeDeploy deploys the application to EC2 instances with zero downtime, ensuring uninterrupted access for users.
+If a deployment fails, CodeDeploy automatically initiates a rollback to the last known stable version, preserving production integrity.

+A minor code change was used to validate the pipeline’s responsiveness and correctness.
+The successful execution confirmed the reliability of the setup and the effectiveness of the CI/CD strategy.
+By automating software delivery and enforcing best practices, AWS CodePipeline improves development efficiency, reduces operational overhead, and enhances security across the application lifecycle.

 ![image](https://github.com/user-attachments/assets/9bae94d5-c77e-42f8-a0ed-cef6bd259d32)
-AWS CodePipeline helps keep software up to date automatically, improving efficiency and security.
-1) The pipeline begins with the Source Stage, which continuously monitors GitHub for changes and triggers the pipeline when updates are detected.

  ![image](https://github.com/user-attachments/assets/66dbea8f-0da0-4d12-b4ff-38e627c97e45)

-2) Next, the Build Stage uses AWS CodeBuild to compile and package the application, ensuring the latest version is deployment-ready.
-Operating in Superseded mode, the pipeline processes only the most recent changes, preventing redundant builds and optimizing resource usage.
-IAM roles are automatically generated to grant necessary permissions for each service, improving both security and automation.
 ![image](https://github.com/user-attachments/assets/a29c887e-4e74-4052-ac88-c6c0a851c3c6)

-3) Finally, the Deploy Stage utilizes AWS CodeDeploy to update the EC2 instance seamlessly.
-This ensures a zero-downtime deployment, allowing users to access the latest version of the software without disruptions.
 ![image](https://github.com/user-attachments/assets/b18346a7-4947-4f42-b069-750bf73f83de)